 In the Photography Explained podcast I explain one photographic thing at a time.
-I explain one thing in one episode in plain English in less than 10 minutes without the irrelevant detail.
+I explain one photographic thing per episode, in plain English, in less than 10 minutes without the irrelevant detail.
 I explain photographic things so you understand them enough to help you with your photography and no more.
 I explain things based on my lifetime of learning and practising photography.

 Now on it’s own website

-Yes I have set the podcast free, so there is a shiny new website for the Photogrpahy Explained Podcast.
+Yes I have set the podcast free, so there is a shiny new website for the Photography Explained Podcast.

 Who am I to answer your questions?

 I have well over 30 years experience in photography.
 I am professionally qualified in photography and pretty much self-taught.
 Everything you read on my blog, website or listen to on my podcasts is all my own thoughts, words and all my own work.